 The miners kept producing, they kept exploring, they kept expanding their businesses while prices were plummeting because they had the security of supply (from long contracts).
 We also had Kazatomprom ramping up production in this period and emerging as the world’s biggest producer of uranium.
 You finally got to a point where you still saw production growth into a declining price market and as those contracts rolled off you started to see a bleak picture.
 Most producers could not sell at those prices.
 If they announce tomorrow that they will start up, it will take time to get their production rate back up.

 In broad strokes this explains how the sector has come to where it is today.
 (This is not an exhaustive list of all the factors.
 For that I would need the post to be a lot longer, and dive even further down into the rabbit hole).
 The stock market has up until 2020 priced the sector as it is in a liquidation phase.
 When a sector is priced this way there is a great potential with just a handful of positive news.

 With several years of production cuts, utilities drawing down their inventories, this surplus has been worked off.
-Uncovered demand is getting bigger and bigger and we have experienced supply shocks with close downs of mines from Covid-19.
-We are seeing extensions of nuclear plants and big new build programs in the East.
+Uncovered demand is getting bigger and bigger, and we have experienced supply shocks with the close downs of mines from Covid-19.
+We are seeing life extensions for nuclear plants and big new build programs in the East.
 The spot price has still not moved, but just like in 2003 the stock market is forward looking.
 If we exclude the March 2020 sell off, Cameco is up more than 100% from $8-9 early 2020 to almost $20 in May 2020.
 If the market will continue as it did the last time still remains to be seen, but there are arguments that the conditions are just as positive as they were then.